bomeara/AbadiEtAl2019Response/docs/index.md

 ![Number of taxa in empirical trees in this study vs. Open Tree of Life](figure/summary1-1.png)

 The data set sizes are small, too.
-Here are the number of taxa and number of sites (250 (100, 1999.9)).
+Here are the number of taxa and number of sites (median number of sites is 250 (100, 1999.9)).

 ![Distribution of dataset sizes](figure/scatterplot-1.png)